-Scaling law governing the circuit robustness measure $R(k_g)$.
+Figure 8.
+Scaling law governing the circuit robustness measure $R(k_g)$ .
 The blue curve is the average result of all the 425 network topologies.
-The other three curves are from three types of circuits with relatively high, moderate, and low values of R among the 425 circuit topologies tested.
+The other three curves represent circuits with different robustness levels: high (Circuit No. 98), moderate (Circuit No. 3), and low (Circuit No. 28) values of R, to demonstrate that this scaling behavior is generic.
+Each of these three circuit topologies is selected from one of the three groups illustrated in Figures 6 and 7, and they have the highest $Q(k_g = 0)$ value within their respective groups.